 - Provisions to support all learners

-For further details and information about the Next Generation Science Standards follow see the resources below.
+For further details and information about the Next Generation Science Standards follow see the resources links in the side menu.

 Little Silver School district believes in providing differentiated instruction and enrichment for all learners.
-During ninth period each day students rotate through eight courses of study where they are all given an opportunity to explore a variety of interests and talents.
-For more specific information please visit the teacher web pages.
+During ninth period each day students rotate through courses of study where they are all given an opportunity to explore a variety of interests, talents and needs.
+For more specific information please visit the Enrichment Program link in the side menu.